 Many people start to notice at a certain age that their brow has fallen or slightly descended, causing distinct lines to form and even worse, causing their facial expression to appear angry.
 This condition in which the brow hangs over your eyes may also negatively impact your vision.

-What Can a Brow Lift in Philadelphia Accomplish?
+What Can a Brow Lift Accomplish?

 The aesthetic goals of brow lift surgery include the following: